runlikeforrestgump/emacs/README.md

 If you're the one hosting the pair programming session, you should probably set up a separate user account on your machine for the purpose of pair programming.
 Rather than sharing a password with everyone, ask each person for their public SSH key.
 Add each person's public SSH key to ~/.ssh/authorized_keys, so that they can connect to your machine.
 You might also want to create a chroot jail for SSH users, so that you can further restrict what people can do on your machine.
 Follow the principle of least privilege.

+To kill a daemon session, type <code>M-x kill-emacs</code>, or kill the Emacs daemon from the command-line, like you would kill any daemon.

 # Shells